harineeshrijaa/smart-financial-parser/README.md

 - `sentence-transformers` (optional): embedding fallback for very noisy merchant text — useful but optional due to model downloads, privacy, and cost.
   - Where: optional fallback in `parser/merchant.py` when fuzzy scores are low.

-This keeps the codebase small, testable, and extensible — we can plug in live FX or heavier AI components later behind clear interfaces.

-## Methodology

-### AI Usage Disclosure

-I used Microsoft Copilot as an assistant while I developed this project.
-Copilot helped me quickly clarify Python syntax, suggested prototype code snippets and regexes (for example, ordinal stripping and two-digit-year handling), and provided ideas for parsing heuristics and fuzzy-search tuning.

-Concretely, Copilot accelerated these parts of the workflow:
-- Prototyping regexes and small parsing helpers that I then turned into unit tests.
-- Exploring `pandas`/`dateparser` usage patterns when I wasn’t certain about the exact API surface.
-- Helping reason about fuzzy-match thresholds and cleaning steps for merchant canonicalization.

-I used Copilot's suggestions as starting points — I accepted, adapted, and rejected suggestions as appropriate.
-I take full responsibility for every line of code and verified all behavior through tests and manual checks.

-### Verification

-- Test-first validation: every essential parsing function (`parse_date`, `parse_amount`, `normalize_merchant`) has unit tests that exercise normal cases and edge cases.
-- End-to-end checks: the integration tests run the full pipeline on `data/messy_transactions.csv` to validate cleaned output and the produced `report/top_spending.json`.
-- Manual verification: I also inspected results on real sample rows by printing cleaned outputs for several representative examples.
-For example, I outputted the raw dates data from `messy_transactions.csv` against the normalized dates to see if it was translated accurately.
-I repeated the manual verification for normalized merchants, amounts, and categories.

-Using Copilot saved iteration time, but all parsing heuristics, thresholds, and mappings were validated by tests and manual inspection before being committed.

 ## Files of interest